YasserHassan03/RISCV-CPU/README.md

 <img width="1339" alt="Screenshot 2022-12-12 at 14 07 51" src="https://user-images.githubusercontent.com/116260803/207066709-afed76d9-bc9a-47de-9cc5-10c0e58c0d20.png">

 Note: for jumps and branch, our immediate starts from 1 not 0 because you are jumping/branching to a word address so you concatenate it with a 0 bit at the LSB.

-We have a case for each type where the output corresponds to each type of concatenation shown above in the image.
+We have a case for each type where the output corresponds to each type of concatenation shown above in the image based on Immsrc.

 ### ALU